dnlbowers/blackjack/README.md

 1. Ensuring the use of semantic elements, alternate text, and aria labels where appropriate.

 1. The landing page will be the main menu.
-Access to the main menu can also be done throughout the game using the menu button or pressing m on the keyboard.
+Access to the main menu can also be done throughout the game using the menu button or pressing the "m" key on the keyboard.
 This menu will contain links to:
     * Game rules.
     * Game options menu.
     * Card table.